Book Reader Magazine

 Connect with the Author on their Websites and Social media profiles

-Featured Author Enid Langbert
+Featured Author Amere Dozier

-Featured Interview With Enid Langbert
+Featured Interview With Amere Dozier

 Tell us a little about yourself.
 Where were you raised?
 Where do you live now?